bloominstituteoftechnology/nasa-photo-of-the-day/DAY_TWO_README.md

 ### Task 2a: MVP Requirements

-- [ ] Refactor your project using a component library that was covered in class (Reactstrap or styled-components).
+- [ ] Style your app using styled-components.
-- [ ] Implement and use at least a few styled components to beautify your project.

 ### Task 3: Stretch Problems